elysia090/Lab/docs/IPC.md

 19.4.2 SHUTDOWN is set,
 19.4.3 both doorbells are woken.
 19.5 ABI layout test that asserts the fixed offsets in section 7 at runtime (and compile-time where possible).
+19.6 Close and shutdown tests:
+19.6.1 try_pop returns Closed when empty and PRODUCER_CLOSED is set.
+19.6.2 try_push returns Closed when CONSUMER_CLOSED is set.
+19.6.3 try_* return Shutdown when SHUTDOWN is set.
 	20. Compliance checklist
 20.1 Implements the header ABI exactly (fixed header_size, ring_offset, offsets) and validates on attach.
 20.2 Implements Acquire/Release orderings exactly as in section 10.
-20.3 Uses expected-value futex waits with recheck loops.
+20.3 Uses expected-value futex waits with recheck loops and fixed-budget timeout semantics.
 20.4 Wakes only on empty->non-empty and full->not-full transitions (plus shutdown/close wake-all).
-20.5 Enforces SPSC uniqueness across processes via flags compare_exchange.
+20.5 Enforces SPSC uniqueness across processes via flags compare_exchange with specified orderings.
 20.6 For NOT_FULL_ENABLED, was_full detection MUST use a fresh head.load(Acquire).
 20.7 Creator MUST set arena_offset=0 and arena_bytes=0 in v0.0.1.
 20.8 Creator MUST set all reserved bytes and reserved flag bits to 0; attach MUST reject otherwise.